The 2023–24 WSRP Research Associate application is now available. The deadline is October 15, 2022. Apply today!

 Each year Harvard Divinity School selects five candidates for full-time Research Associate and Visiting Faculty positions in its Women's Studies in Religion Program.
 Proposals for book-length research projects using both religion and gender as central categories of analysis are welcomed.
 They may address women and religion in any time, place, or religious tradition, and may utilize disciplinary and interdisciplinary approaches from across the fields of theology, the humanities, and the social sciences.

 Positions are open to candidates with doctorates in the fields of religion and to those with primary competence in other humanities, social science, and public policy fields who demonstrate a serious interest in religion and hold appropriate degrees in those fields.
 Selection criteria emphasize the quality of the applicant's research prospectus, outlining objectives and methods; its fit with the Program’s research priorities; the significance of the contribution of the proposed research to the study of religion, gender, and to its field; and an agreement to produce a publishable piece of work.
-Applicants must have received their PhD by October 1 of the year preceding (for example, October 1, 2014 for the 2015-16 academic year).
+Applicants for the 2023–24 academic year must have received the PhD by October 1, 2022.
 Applications from those whose degrees have not yet been awarded will not be considered.

-Salary for 2015-16 is $55,000.
+The salary for 2023–24 is $60,000.
 The appointment is full-time, lasting ten months, and includes health benefits and reimbursement of some expenses.

 - Writing sample, either a chapter or article, in electronic format.

 Two letters of recommendation are also required.
 All materials are due by October 15, 2022.